openshift/openshift-azure/docs/testing.md

 ### Conformance test development

-If you want just to run conformance test locally, you can use docker image to do so.
+If you want just to run conformance test **locally**, you can use docker image to do so.

 ```
 # run and attach to test the container
 docker run -v $(pwd)/_data:/tmp/_data  -it openshift/origin-tests:v3.11 sh